ibrahimeatspie/React-Todo-List/README.md

 ![Image of Todo-List](https://raw.githubusercontent.com/ibrahimeatspie/react-todolist/master/todolist.png)

 This project was created using React.js for component driven development, and with Bootstrap for styling.
+Check it out [here!](https://todolistapp-woad.vercel.app/).

 ## What this project does